serek4/H4AsyncTCP/README.md

     client->connect("https://example.com",443);

 ```

 Checkout [Example Code](examples/H4AsyncClient_TLS/H4AsyncClient_TLS.ino).

-### Server:
+#### Server

 Same as described in the previous section, but `H4AsyncServer::secureTLS` should be called on just after boot, anytime before `H4AsyncServer::begin()` is called, and only once.
 Checkout [Example Code](examples/H4AsyncServer_TLS/H4AsyncServer_TLS.ino).

 ## Version 0.0.14

 Important critical fixes in managing TLS session, config.
 Fixes delayed lock in shutdown().
 ## Version 0.0.13

 Adds TLS Session support.
 Fixes several memory leaks.

 ## Version 0.0.12

 Major and deep fixs of TCP usage, including crashes caused by memory corruption and bad timing.
 Transitioning from `tcpip_api_call` to use LwIP thread locks.
 And TLS support.

 ## Version 0.0.11

-* Fixes missing lwip configuration (NO_SYS) at `h4async_config.h`.
+- Fixes missing lwip configuration (NO_SYS) at `h4async_config.h`.
-* Feature: Scavenge a connection upon its shutdown, freeing memory faster.
+- Feature: Scavenge a connection upon its shutdown, freeing memory faster.
-* Corrects and tests low memory protection for server new connections.
+- Corrects and tests low memory protection for server new connections.
 ## Version 0.0.10

-* Corrects the way it works on ESP32, by the correct usage of lwip in OS Mode.
+- Corrects the way it works on ESP32, by the correct usage of lwip in OS Mode.
-* Enhances the quality of code and splitting to ESP8266/ESP32
+- Enhances the quality of code and splitting to ESP8266/ESP32
-* SHOULD work on any environment which supports lwip natively, NOT TESTED.
+- SHOULD work on any environment which supports lwip natively, NOT TESTED.
-* Some operations got added, but not tested:
+- Some operations got added, but not tested:
-  * For OS Mode in "Cannot Write" mode and further needs to be queued at another loop, if copy flag is provided then the code just copies it.
+  - For OS Mode in "Cannot Write" mode and further needs to be queued at another loop, if copy flag is provided then the code just copies it.

 ## Version 0.0.9

-* Fixes sending large data on ESP8266, where data is chucked up.
+- Fixes sending large data on ESP8266, where data is chucked up.
 (Specializes 0.0.7 while loop)

 ## Version 0.0.8

-* Fixes Out of memory handling mechanism.
+- Fixes Out of memory handling mechanism.
-* Prepares for ArmadilloHTTP.
+- Prepares for ArmadilloHTTP.
+-
 ## Version 0.0.7

-* BUGFIX: Erroneous dereferences and processings of PCBs due to context switches in ESP32:
+- BUGFIX: Erroneous dereferences and processings of PCBs due to context switches in ESP32:
-* BUGFIX: Repeated acception of a PCB from lwip.
+- BUGFIX: Repeated acception of a PCB from lwip.
-* Functionality Add: retry tcp_close after a while; by possible out-of-memory.
+- Functionality Add: retry tcp_close after a while; by possible out-of-memory.
 (Not tested)
-* BUGFIX: Fixed the while loop inside TX if can't tcp_write().
+- BUGFIX: Fixed the while loop inside TX if can't tcp_write().
-* Adds Some helping functionalities:
+- Adds Some helping functionalities:
-  * printState of PCBs.
+  - printState of PCBs.
-  * checkPCBs: count due to library management.
+  - checkPCBs: count due to library management.
-* Adds safety functionality:
+- Adds safety functionality:
-  * Out of memory handling mechanism of new incoming connections.
+  - Out of memory handling mechanism of new incoming connections.
 (Not Tested)
 \* Note: Still some Serial.printfs are left.
 \* Tests made on ESP32

 ## Version 0.0.6

-* BUGFIX: Nullifying a pcb in _raw_error, which causes _shutDown to not work as expected.
+- BUGFIX: Nullifying a pcb in `_raw_error`, which causes _shutDown to not work as expected.
-* ADD: onConnectFail callback to handle a connection failure in the first place.
+- ADD: onConnectFail callback to handle a connection failure in the first place.
-* BUGFIX: Using nullified `pcb` in `TX()` by another thread in ESP32 caused by a context switch.
+- BUGFIX: Using nullified `pcb` in `TX()` by another thread in ESP32 caused by a context switch.
-* BUGFIX: onDisconnect/onConnectionFail would be called despite the `pcb->state`.
+- BUGFIX: onDisconnect/onConnectionFail would be called despite the `pcb->state`.
-* BUGFIX: _lastSeen time update on TX, not actual `_raw_sent()` callback.
+- BUGFIX: _lastSeen time update on TX, not actual `_raw_sent()` callback.

 ## Version 0.0.5

-* BUGFIX: Multiple scavenging of accepted TCP PCBs (as a server).
+- BUGFIX: Multiple scavenging of accepted TCP PCBs (as a server).

 ## Version 0.0.4

-* BUGFIX: memory leak of unconnected clients instances.
+- BUGFIX: memory leak of unconnected clients instances.

 ## Version 0.0.3

-* BUGFIX: Infinite loop at TX, rare bug.
+- BUGFIX: Infinite loop at TX, rare bug.

 ## Version 0.0.2 (19/10/2021) - Should be considered "ALPHA"

-* BUGFIX: memory leak when receiving small msgs
+- BUGFIX: memory leak when receiving small msgs

 [Release Notes](docs/relnotes.md)